Things to keep in mind when riding the subway.

 - Related Links

 Please set your cell phone to silent mode and refrain from talking on it during your ride, and please turn your phone off when near courtesy seats.

 Courtesy seats can be found at the end of each car.
 Please give up your seat should someone need it more.
 Courtesy seats are easily identified by a sticker on the window behind them.

 "Women Only" sign

-- *Note2: "Women-only" car is available for women, elementary school students and younger children, physically (or mentally) challenged passengers and their caregivers.
+- *Note 2: Other than women, "Women-only" cars can also be used by elementary school students and younger children, physically (or mentally) challenged passengers and their caregivers.

 Consideration for Expectant and Nursing Mothers (Maternity Mark)

 It is important to pay special attention to the health and well-being of expectant mothers and their children even during the initial stages of pregnancy when fetal development is less noticeable.
 We offer a "Maternity Mark" keychain to expectant or nursing mothers at the offices of each Tokyo Metro station.
 If you see a mother wearing this mark within the station or on a train, we sincerely ask for your consideration.

 If you discover a fire within the train, please evacuate to a safe passenger car and contact the train crew using the Emergency Call Button.
 Fire extinguishers are located within each car, and if safety permits, we greatly appreciate your help extinguishing the fire.